uowuo/abaddon/README.md

 .app-popup - Additional class for `.app-window`s when the window is not the main window

 .channel-list - Container of the channel list
-.channel-row - All rows within the channel container
-.channel-row-channel - Only rows containing a channel
-.channel-row-category - Only rows containing a category
-.channel-row-guild - Only rows containing a guild
-.channel-row-label - All labels within the channel container
-.nsfw - Applied to channel row labels and their container for NSFW channels

 .messages - Container of user messages
 .message-container - The container which holds a user's messages